 Many retirees have multiple streams of income from different accounts.
 How and when you decide to start taking withdrawals from these accounts impacts what you pay in taxes.
 The rules can be a bit complicated and it’s not uncommon for retirees to incur penalty fees for making mistakes.
 These are some strategies for avoiding penalties and making the right decisions to minimize taxation on withdrawals.

-- Don’t miss your required minimum distributions: You are required to withdraw from your 401(k) or IRA account at age 72.
+3. Don’t miss your required minimum distributions: You are required to withdraw from your 401(k) or IRA account at age 72.
 If you miss your required minimum withdrawal, the penalty will be 50% of what should have been withdrawn for that year.
-However, you can continue to delay withdrawals if you are still working at that age unless you own 5% or more of the company you work for.
+However, you can continue to delay withdrawals from your 401k or other company retirement plans if you are still working at that age unless you own 5% or more of the company you work for.

 With these basic tips, you may be able to stretch your retirement savings by reducing the amount you pay in taxes!
 The best tax strategy for you is dependent on your personal circumstances.